Ekosetiawan993/Reduce_marketing_spend/README.md

 # Reduce_marketing_waste
-This repository contains some jupiter notebook which I made for Hacker Earth's reducing marketing waste competition.
+This repository contains some jupiter notebook which I made for Hacker Earth's reducing marketing spend competition.

+For further information about this competition's objective, visit https://www.hackerearth.com/challenges/competitive/hackerearth-machine-learning-challenge-reduce-marketing-spend/

+I made these notebooks using Anaconda.

+Thank you.